Chinatown–International District, Seattle: Culture

 The neighborhood hosts a Lunar New Year festival near the East Asian Lunar New Year; Dragon Fest, a pan-Asian American festival, during the summer; and a night market in early fall.
 The nonprofit Friends of Little Saigon hosts an annual Celebrate Little Saigon event that celebrates Vietnamese culture.

-Landmarks and institutions

-Certain neighborhood buildings in Seattle's Chinatown incorporate Chinese architectural designs such as balconies on the second or third floors or tile roofs.
+Certain neighborhood buildings in CID incorporate Chinese architectural designs such as balconies on the second or third floors or tile roofs.
 The neighborhood also has public art installations by artists such as George Tsutakawa and Norie Sato.
 Artists Meng Huang and Heather Presler installed Chinese dragon sculptures on lampposts along Jackson Street in 2002.